 In order to achieve this, we need to enhance the service definition by adding the parameter

 name: Example Service description: "Simple service definition" hosts: - myservice.example.com IPs: exposedAPIs: - - spec:api=demo exposedPort: 8000 port: 80 selectors: - - app=service type: HTTP trustedCertificateAuthorities: |- -----BEGIN CERTIFICATE----- MIIBqTCCAVCgAwIBAgIRAOyNIvUnmNvn1edRSdl1gsUwCgYIKoZIzj0EAwIwKjEZ ..... -----END CERTIFICATE-----

 With this definition when clients initiate a connection to this service they will know what the certificate authority is trusted.
-Thus, when the Load Balancer presents a certificate on behalf of the service signed by this authority, the clients will trusted.
-Note, that the Load Balancer must also trust the Aporeto CA since it will be communicating with TLS to the destination PUs.
+Thus, when the load balancer presents a certificate on behalf of the service signed by this authority, the clients will trusted.
+Note, that the load balancer must also trust the Aporeto certificate authority since it will be communicating with TLS to the destination processing units.
 This should be configurable through your load balancer configuration.

-In the above example we only enabled PU to PU communication with and without a load balancer.
+In the above example we only enabled processing unit to processing unit communication with and without a load balancer.